-He started off working for a Big 4 Accounting firm, got his ACA qualification and has worked for really cool media and music companies ever since, read how he did it below:
+Then he got an ACA qualification and has worked for really cool media and music companies ever since.

 How to Become a Finance Director UK: What is your degree in?

 How to Become a Finance Director UK: Why did you do the degree you did?

 In New Zealand where I grew up, you must decide what you want to do for a career and then study that at university.